City and Borough of Juneau

 MenuCurrent Advisory 2011 Avalanche Mitigation Study Weather Links Maps and Information Further Information Historical Avalanche Photos Emergency Response Plan Danger Scale Glossary of Terms FS National Avalanche Center American Avalanche Association Training Videos Contact Information Subscribe to Advisory Image Gallery Local Kids Education Programs

 Current Advisory as of Tuesday, January 17, 2017

-From the National Weather Service Forecast:
+The National Weather Service Forecasts=

 Today's Avalanche Tip